 EXAMPLE: Yvette is a senior at Miskatonic University and an RA in Baker Hall.
 She is officially on duty on Monday and Saturday nights but she makes a point of speaking with the residents in her dorm to see how they're adjusting to life on campus, to resolve any issues or conflicts, and to get ideas for dorm events and initiatives.
 Yvette is also the residential council secretary.

 As a second year RA, there are two records of her RA interview and review process in eLife entered by the Baker Hall director and the assistant director of housing.

 On Tuesday, Yvette takes attendance at the residential council and enters the meeting minutes in eLife along with an audio recording.
-Since each participant receives housing priority for their attendance at residential council, meetings eLife adds the credit to others for event participation, volunteer activities, athletics, and academics.
+Each participant receives housing priority for their attendance at residential council meetings. eLife adds credits to student records for event participation, volunteer activities, athletics, and academic achievement.

 Use Case: Tracking Room Damage

 Students can be exuberant - and at times even rowdy.
 Occasionally, things